 - Prewash Item.
 Wash fabric in warm, soapy water without any fabric softeners.
 This helps to remove any finishes that may interfere with dye absorption.

 - Add Salt or Vinegar (If Dyeing Cotton, Linen, Silk, Wool, Nylon Rayon and Ramie).
-To enhance the color: (1) add one cup of salt when dyeing fabrics containing cotton, rayon, ramie or linen; (2) add one cup of vinegar when dyeing fabrics containing nylon, silk or wool.
+To enhance the color: (1) add 1 cup 240 mL of salt when dyeing fabrics containing cotton, rayon, ramie or linen; (2) add 1 cup 240 mL of vinegar when dyeing fabrics containing nylon, silk or wool.

 - Double Time in Dyebath.
 Allow item to remain in the dyebath for 30 to 60 minutes, stirring constantly.
 The item will appear darker when wet and will dry lighter.

 - Use ColorStay Dye Fixative After Dyeing (Fabrics That Contain Cotton, Linen, Silk, Wool and Ramie Only).
 This is the ultimate secret weapon.
 Soaking your dyed item with ColorStay Dye Fixative after dyeing (but before washing) will enhance your item’s color and reduce bleeding.
 If you are using Rit Back to Black Dye Kit, this product already comes with it.
 If you are using Rit DyeMore for Synthetics in Graphite, then please purchase ColorStay Dye Fixative separately.
 Follow instructions on how to use ColorStay Dye Fixative here.